Vertigo Symptoms and Treatment Plans for Adults

 Testing for Vertigo and Balance Problems

-Ability Hearing and Balance is an independent, Tasmanian owned hearing clinic located across Tasmania.
+Ability Hearing and Balance is an independent, Tasmanian-owned hearing clinic located across Tasmania.
 Our Vestibular Audiologist can provide answers about your long term vertigo and dizziness problems, and work with your GP and medical specialists to come up with a treatment plan specific to your individual needs.
-We specialise in assessing and treating vertiigo caused by Benign Paroxysmal Positional Vertigo (BPPV).
+We specialise in assessing and treating vertigo caused by Benign Paroxysmal Positional Vertigo (BPPV).

 We value you as individuals.
 Contact us on 1300 EAR PRO (1300 327 776) to see why our clients choose to trust us with their hearing needs.